mericstam/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 3. You will add a second job to the `Build and Push` stage, below the existing `Docker` job.
 Paste the following into the pipeline editor:

 **TODO:** Can this really be azureSubscription: 'azurecloud' ??
+- add to variables azureSubscriptionName: '[ARM_SERVICE_CONNECTION_NAME]'
+- change to use azureSubscription: '$(azureSubscriptionName)'

    > **Note**: Be careful to check your indenting when pasting.
 The `job` node should be indented with 2 spaces and line up with the `job` node for the `Docker` job.